 WordPress 4.9.1 is now available.
 This is a WordPress security and maintenance release for all versions since 3.7.

-We strongly encourage you to update your sites immediately.
+We strongly encourage you to update sites immediately.

-Site Essentials or Site Management clients will have this upgrade applied shortly.
+Site Essentials or Site Management customers will have this upgrade applied shortly.
 If you have any questions, please email support.

 Not with us?
 Ask about a free trial.